brmson/yodaqa/doc/HIGHLEVEL.md

 The answers are scored (by estimated probability of being correct, using a machine learned model based on the features) and ranked (by their score).
 This is taken care of the **AnswerScoringAE** pipeline.

+## Answer Hitlist Scoring 1

+The answer hitlist is pruned to top N (let's say N=100) answers and re-scored; the idea is that scoring (esp. normalized) may work better with the most noise wed out.

 ## Answer Evidence Gathering